godatadriven/godatadriven-blog/content/samba-configuration.md

 **<em> Prerequisites </em> **

 1. Disable SElinux.
-In /etc/selinux/config make sure that you have a line saying "SELINUX=disabled".
+In /etc/selinux/config make sure that you have a line saying "SELINUX=disabled" or use <a href="http://wiki.samba.org/index.php/Samba_AD_DC_access_control_settings">this</a> as a guideline.
 If you need to change this, reboot.

 1. Set a FQDN for your server

-1. Install NTPD, as accurate time is neccessary
+1. Install NTPD (>= 4.2.6 if you have Windows clients and would like use signed ntp support), as accurate time synchronization is neccessary

 1. Disable IP tables.

 		service iptables stop
 		chkconfig iptables off

-** NOTE:** Samba uses the following ports: 137/tcp, 137/udp, 138/tcp, 138/udp, 139/udp, 139/udp, 445/tcp, 445/udp.
+** NOTE:** Samba uses the following ports: 88/tcp, 88/udp, 137/tcp, 137/udp, 138/tcp, 138/udp, 139/udp, 139/udp, 445/tcp, 445/udp.
 So if you do not want to disable IP tables, make sure that these ports are open.
 We got these ports from the Samba documentation.
 We did not test if all ports are used in out setup.
-We were in a protected environment, so we it was no problem to disable IP tables.
+We were in a protected environment, so it was no problem to disable IP tables.

 ### Install & Configure & Test Samba and the Kerberos client

+** NOTE:** We are using the sernet distribution of Samba4 as it packaged Samba4 4.1 and Samba4 4.0 had some issues for us.
+You can of course build from source if required.

 1. Get sernet.repo ( you will need to create a Sernet acount for this on the <a href="https://portal.enterprisesamba.com/"> SerNet User Manager</a> site)